AdobeDocs/campaign-classic.en/help/reporting/using/properties-of-the-report.md

 ## Defining additional settings {#defining-additional-settings}

-The **[!UICONTROL Settings]** tab lets you create additional settings for the report: these settings will be passed into the URL during the call up.
+The **[!UICONTROL Parameters]** tab lets you create additional settings for the report: these settings will be passed into the URL during the call up.

 Web form properties are detailed in [this page](../../web/using/about-web-forms.md).